How to Build a Simple LED Driver Circuit

 In this project, we will show how to build a simple LED driver circuit.

-A LED driver circuit is a circuit which can power an LED.
+A LED driver circuit is a circuit which can power on and light an LED>

 We will simply use a transistor and a few resistors to bring about a circuit which, with minimal current, can produce enough current to drive and light an LED.